Sheeves11/UnnamedFiefdomGame/README.md

 Your home stronghold will never fall, but any conquered fiefdoms can be taken by opposing players.
 Make sure you can defend the territory you claim!

-Each claimed fiefdom will generate gold depending on the number of soldiers stationed there.
+Each claimed fiefdom will generate gold and other resources depending on the number of soldiers stationed there.
 That gold can be spent on defense and attack upgrades as well as additional soldiers.
+You can also add resource outposts to your fiefdoms, which will bring in resources that you can use with various upgrades.

 Upgrade your conqured fiefdoms to keep them safe!
 Be careful though.
-Any upgraded fiefdom can still be taken, and your upgrades will transfer to the new ruler.
+Any upgraded fiefdom can be taken, and your upgrades will transfer to the new ruler.

 ---------------------------------------------------------------------------------------------------------------

 Hosting Server Installation Info:

 I use a development server running Ubuntu Server 18.03 and Python 3.6.
 You will also need to install gotty and a GO development environment before running the game.
-You will also need the python package bcrypt for password encryption.
-Install it with the following command: (pip3 install py-bcrypt)

-More information about goTTY can be had here: https://github.com/yudai/gotty
+I've laid out some instructions below that should help you set this up on a fresh server.

 To run the game, first start up the backend with the following command: